 gives you the option to surf your board as a quad fin (4 fins) or as a thruster (3 fin).
 Why weigh up the pro's and con's of the Thruster vs Quad Fin

 when you can easily have both.

 Having the five fin option gives you the best of both worlds and broadens the versatility of your surfboard, which is why it is made the stock standard for stock models today.
-The Thruster fin set up is the most common layout, performing well in most conditions, lending a stable feel to a manoeuvrable board.
+The Thruster fin set up is the most common layout, performing well in most conditions, lending a stable feel to a maneuverable board.
 Thrusters are the standard for professional surfing, when the waves are high performance and allow for lots of turns.
-The Quad fin offers Increased speed and strong hold in hollow waves, still remaining highly manoeuvrable with a degree of looseness due to no middle back fin like the thruster.
+The Quad fin offers Increased speed and strong hold in hollow waves, still remaining highly maneuverable with a degree of looseness due to no middle back fin like the thruster.
 View our Fin Guide

 for more information on choosing the right fins for your surfboard.